epics-modules/asyn/docs/source/devGpib.rst

 If the low level device driver implements interface `asynGpib`, then devSupportGpib registers itself to handle SRQs.
-It defines two types of SRQs: solicited and unsollicited.
+It defines two types of SRQs: solicited and unsolicited.
 Solicited SRQs are for GPIBREADW and GPIBEFASTIW commands.
 If an SRQ is raised for a gpibAddr that does not have an outstanding GPIBREADW or GPIBEFASTIW command, the SRQ is considered unsolicited.